Why and How

 Bitcoin uses hash in many ways.
 For example, they are used to create transaction ID’s and to summarize and secure the data in a “block” of transaction data via Merkle trees.

-Merkle Tree – A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains the Merkle root.
+A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains, the Merkle root.

-And not that hashes are out of the way, let’s get back to understanding how the Bitcoin network makes decisions on which data is correct, and which is not.
+And now that hashes are out of the way, let’s get back to understanding how the Bitcoin network makes decisions on which data is correct, and which is not.

 The first thing to keep in mind here is that this is a truly peer-to-peer network.
 There is no Bitcoin corporation, nor is there any one entity in control.